SE701Team2/Updog/CONTRIBUTING.md

 ## Creating Issues

+Issues should be discussed in a team meeting or on Discord prior to their creation.
 When creating an issue, use the appropriate template for a bug report or feature request.
-Sufficient detail must be provided for a developer not familiar with the issue to fix the bug or implement the feature.
+Sufficient detail must be provided for a developer not familiar with the issue to fix the bug or implement the feature

 If your issue is blocked by or blocks another issue, it should be noted in the description, e.g. “blocked by #57”

+Once created, issues should be added to the relevant project board(s), [located here](https://github.com/SE701Team2/Updog/projects)

 ## Instructions for setting up linting and formatting